Ensono/stacks-azure-data/docs/workloads/azure/data/getting_started/core_data_platform_deployment_azure.md

 git checkout -b feat/infra-pipeline
 ```

+The file `deploy/azure/infra/vars.tf` contains a variable `enable_private_networks`:

-If you want to provision infrastructure within a private network, then make sure `enable_private_networks` in `deploy/azure/infra/vars.tf` is set to `true`.
+* If you want to provision infrastructure within a [private network](../infrastructure_data_azure#networking), ensure this variable is set to `true`.

-If you want to provision infrastructure with the default deployment model, then set `enable_private_networks` to `false`.
+* If you want to provision infrastructure with a default deployment model, ensure this variable is set to `false`.

+## Step 2: Add Infrastructure pipeline in Azure DevOps
-YAML file containing a template Azure DevOps CI/CD pipeline for building and deploying the core infrastructure is provided in `build/azDevOps/azure/air-infrastructure-data.yml`.

-YAML file `air-infrastructure-data.yml` should be added as the definition for a new pipeline in Azure DevOps.
+A YAML file containing a template Azure DevOps CI/CD pipeline for building and deploying the core infrastructure is provided in `build/azDevOps/azure/air-infrastructure-data.yml` - this should be added as the definition for a new pipeline in Azure DevOps.

 1. Sign-in to your Azure DevOps organization and go to your project
 2. Go to Pipelines, and then select **New pipeline**